-- 1. Key points of installation - Install protectors very close to the power supply to be protected, either within the distribution panel or directly alongside it. - 1.2 Mount units within a panel or WBX enclosure. - 1.3 Units are installed in parallel. - 1.4 Connect to phases, neutral and earth.
-NOTE: Units must have a neutral connection (see 3.4). - 1.5 Units installed at power distribution boards can be installed either: - on the load side of the incoming isolator, or - on the closest available outgoing way to the incoming supply - 1.6 Provide a means of isolation for the ESP unit. - 1.7 The connecting leads to phase/live terminals should be suitably fused, ensuring full discrimination with the immediate upstream supply fuse.
-Use: - up to 200 A fuses with the ESP M2/M2R (supply fused at \geq 400 A) - up to 315 A fuses with the ESP M4/M4R (supply fused at \geq 630 A)
+1. Key points of installation

+- Install protectors very close to the power supply to be protected, either within the distribution panel or directly alongside it. - 1.2 Mount units within a panel or WBX enclosure. - 1.3 Units are installed in parallel. - 1.4 Connect to phases, neutral and earth.

+NOTE: Units must have a neutral connection (see 3.4).

+- 1.5 Units installed at power distribution boards can be installed either: - on the load side of the incoming isolator, or - on the closest available outgoing way to the incoming supply - 1.6 Provide a means of isolation for the ESP unit. - 1.7 The connecting leads to phase/live terminals should be suitably fused (125 A maximum) ensuring full discrimination with the immediate upstream supply fuse.

-- 1.8 Connecting leads should be no less than 16 mm2 multi stranded copper conductor.
-Terminals can accept up to 25 mm2 multi-stranded cable. - 1.9 Keep the connecting leads as short as possible and ideally less than 25 cm (10 inches) in length.
-This may be better achieved with the equivalent M2R or M4R remote display variant which permits optimum positioning of both protector and display. - 1.10 Bind the connecting leads tightly over their entire length.
+- 1.8 Connecting leads should be 10 mm2 multi stranded cable. - 1.9 Keep the connecting leads as short as possible and ideally less than 25 cm (10 inches) in length.
+This may be better achieved with the equivalent M1R with remote display mounting flexibility. - 1.10 Bind the connecting leads tightly over their entire length. - 1.11 Maximum torque for power terminals is 2.65Nm, wire stripping length 17mm. - 1.12 Maximum torque for remote contact is 0.25Nm, wire stripping length 7mm.